kipkurui/MARS_Evaluation/README.md

 ### Additional_Data
 Contains additional data necessary for a comprehensive analysis.
 See the README file in the folder for more details.

-### Chapter3
-Folder contains Ipython notebooks and Data for the systematic comparative evaluation of the motif assessment techniques.
-A README in the folder provides more details of the folder.
-    * Chapter_3.ipynb: main code for the chapter
-    * Run_chip_seq_analysis.ipynb
-    * Run_PBM_analysis.ipynb

 ### MARS_Evaluation
 MARS_Evaluation the central repository for the complete breakdown of the analysis undertaken for the MARSTools.